 - Be matched based on their goals, interests, professional sector, and relevant identities.

-- Meet/call once a month January-June 2021 for about an 1 hour to share questions, challenges, goals, advice, and resources supportive of each other.
+- Have 6 monthly calls for about an 1 hour to share questions, challenges, goals, advice, and resources supportive of each other.

 - Create/update an introductory preview page